INTABiotechMJ/MITE-Tracker/readme.md

 nohup python -u miteParser.py -g /path/to/your/genome.fasta -w 3 -j jobname &
 ```

-In order to check the program output you can use these command (ctrl+c to exit)
+In order to check the output and progress you can use these command (ctrl+c to exit)
 ```
 #nohup will have the program output as well as the output from cdhit execution
 tail -f nohup.out